MellonScholarlyCommunication/spec-eventlog/usecases/evidence_based_events.md

 - Article `URL-A` was granted an official status by `H3`.

-Alas the details of this status are not availble to `X` because the information is not public shared (e.g. behind a paywall, or closed network).
+Alas the details of this status are not available to `X` because the information is not public shared (e.g. behind a paywall, or closed network).

-Allthough the information about the event itself is not accessible to `X` a proof/evidence can be discoverd from the network.
+Although the information about the event itself is not accessible to `X` a proof/evidence can be discovered from the network.

 ### Possible implementation

-The lifecycle event log contains a signed copy of an event as `H3`.
-The webapp `W` can proof `H3` really granted an official status , but doesn't require access to all details.
+- The lifecycle event log contains a signed copy of an event as `H3`.
+The webapp `W` can proof `H3` really granted an official status, but doesn't require access to all details.

+- The webapp `W` uses distributed redundancy of events as proof.
+When `W` has discovered he event "Article `URL-A` was granted an official status by `H3`" is a sufficient number of distinct event logs, it is considered as valid evidence.
+The algorithm can be weighted according to the trustworthiness of the event log's source.